SeregPie/THREE.TextTexture/README.md

 *read-only*

-The width of the canvas devided by the height.
+Width of the canvas devided by the height.
 If the width or the height is 0, the value will be 1.

 ## see also